Last updated on: January 27, 2026

 Note: Use any typeable character for the field delimiter (such as a comma, pipe, semicolon, or other symbol).
 For non-typeable characters, such as tabs, compose the line template in a text editor, such as Notepad++, ensure that the tab or other character is represented correctly, and then copy and paste the template into the Line Template field.

-To add a header line to the file, enter the header line as it should appear in the file verbatim.
+- Header template - To add a header line to the file, enter the header line as it should appear in the file.

-Click this button to automatically generate a template based on the source columns.
-This is an excellent time-saver if the dataset contains many columns, but always review the template before saving.
+- Auto-Template - Click the Auto-Template button to automatically generate a template based on the source columns.
+This is an excellent time-saver if the dataset contains many columns.

 Note: The Auto-Template button will populate both the Header Template and Line Template fields.
 To delete a header in the file, simply blank out that field.